exercism/python/exercises/collatz-conjecture/README.md

 Resulting in 9 steps.
 So for input n = 12, the return value would be 9.

+## Notes

+The Collatz Conjecture is only concerned with strictly positive integers, so your solution should raise a `ValueError` with a meaningful message if given 0 or a negative integer.

 ## Submitting Exercises

 Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

 For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

 For more detailed information about running tests, code style and linting, please see the [help page](http://exercism.io/languages/python).